-If there's one thing you can rely on the average, halfway-intelligent and means-conscious human being to do, it's ask for stuff to be cheaper.
+If there's one thing you can rely on the average human being to do, it's ask for stuff to be cheaper.
 In the case of Xbox One, there's a simple little equation attached: why not slice a few tenners off that RRP by removing Kinect from the package?
 After all, Kinect is rumoured (very firmly without official confirmation) to be almost as expensive to manufacture as the console itself, and given the less-than-tremendous state of current generation motion gaming, is unlikely to be among the main reasons Xbox One buyers shell out.

 It's a view I can sympathise with, despite my unfashionable fondness for Fable: The Journey and Steel Battalion.
 Contrary to public perception, writing about games is neither a well-paid pursuit nor your ticket to never having to fork out for another game or console, ever again.
 I literally can't remember the last time Steve Ballmer carried me to the office on his immense, avuncular shoulders, or posted any diamond-encrusted special editions through my letterbox.
 For all that, though, I think those who insist on regarding next gen Kinect as an unnecessary expense are missing the point by a fair few lightyears.